nforrester/NexPlane/README.md

 will be to restart `nexplane.py`).

 To being tracking a target, click on it.
 It will turn orange, and the telescope will move towards it.
 You will also notice a lighter orange cross appear nearby.
-The blue or orange crosses indicate the *last known* positions of targets, updated whenever `nexplane.py` receives an update from `dump1090` or `satellites.py`.
+The white, blue, or orange crosses indicate the *last known* positions of targets, updated whenever `nexplane.py` receives an update from `dump1090` or `satellites.py`.
 The lighter orange cross indicates the *current estimated* position, based on the last known position, the last known velocity, and how old the data is.